Werkax/school-ivs/CONTRIBUTING.md

 # Contributing to JS-JSON-REST-API
-We want to make contributing to this project as easy and transparent as possible.

-## Code of Conduct
-Help us keep JS-JSON-REST-API project open and inclusive.
-Please read and follow our [Code of Conduct](https://github.com/Werkax/school-ivs/blob/master/CODE_OF_CONDUCT.md).

 ## Our Development Process
 We use GitHub to sync code to and from our internal repository.
 We'll use GitHub